marcelrienks/Prosperity/docs/stakeholder-requirements.md

 17. As a viewer, I want to see portfolio data without being able to make changes so I can monitor performance safely.
 18. As a user, I want to use the app on my phone and desktop so I can check investments anywhere.
 19. As a user, I want the app to automatically calculate all values so I don't need manual Excel formulas.
-20. As a user, I want to record transaction costs/fees so my profit calculations are accurate.
+20. As a user, I want to optionally record transaction costs/fees so my profit calculations can be accurate.
+21. As a user, I want to edit all holding values and cash balances at any time so I can correct errors, add fees discovered later, or adjust for dividends and other events.

 ---